kabaehr/kabaehr.github.io/_posts/2017-11-30-Aurelia-OAuth-AD-B2C.markdown

 <h3>hello.js</h3>
 In this <a href="https://medium.com/@mikko.vuorinen/aurelia-and-azure-ad-b2c-authentication-351fbe2de348">blog post</a>, a plugin called <a href="https://adodson.com/hello.js/">hello.js</a> is used in combination with Aurelia.

 The purpose of this plugin is not only OAuth authentication but rather querying all kind of APIs like from Instagram, Twitter or Facebook.
-We don´t need this services, therefore this library could be too much.
+We don't need this services, therefore this library could be too much.

 <h3>Auth0</h3>